Kneelawk/KFractal/docs/fractal-ir-instructions.md

 `ComplexModulo(Real modulus, Complex complex)`

+### ComplexIsEqual
+Checks to see if the two arguments have the same real and imaginary values.

+`ComplexIsEqual(Complex left, Complex right)`

 ## Function Instructions

+### FunctionCreate
+Constructs a function context variable using the given function name and context variable values.

+`FunctionCreate(functionName, [ ** contextVariables ])`

 ### FunctionCall
 Calls the function represented by the function context that is the second argument with arguments in the list that is